Earthquake hits Scotland

 Scotland earthquake: 3.1-magnitude tremor felt as far as Edinburgh

-More than 30 people reported feeling tremors
+More than 30 people reported feeling tremors as far away as Edinburgh

 A 3.1 magnitude earthquake rocked Scotland in the early hours of Tuesday, the United States Geological Survey (USGS) confirmed.